 Restricting online underage betting

+Underage gambling in the UK is a major cause for concern.
+A few simple preventions might make all the difference.
 From the perspective of the gambling operators, it’s simple.
 Create a website that offers all the trappings of gambling, then restricts the use of these services to anyone under 18.

 If everyone follows those simple rules, then no problem.
 The trouble is, they don’t so preventative measures are needed.
 In other words, proof of ID.